 The killing of Rongo-University student Sharon Otieno has raised a lot of public interest.
 Beyond the public outcry for the perpetrators to be charged and punished, there are legal questions on the process of investigations and arrests.
-The key suspect for the murder, Mr. Michael Oyamo, was released by the Homa Bay high court.
-But … Continue reading “When can a Person be held in Police Custody for over 24 Hours?”
+On November 16, Governor Obado of Migori was released again after repeyted police custody.
+And earlier, a key … Continue reading “When can a Person be held in Police Custody for over 24 Hours?”

 As a journalist you do not have to depend on other media’s news, on tips or on hearsay when you want to find court cases that are worth reporting on.
 Try the cause lists first.
 They are the schedule of cases to be heard by a court in the near future.
 By using the cause … Continue reading “Court Reporting: How to use the Cause List to identify Cases for Reporting”